Instrumental Africans: AFC Fellowship

 Africa Finance Corporation (AFC)

-AFC was established in 2007 to be the catalyst for private sector-led infrastructure investment across Africa.
+AFC was established in 2007 to be the catalyst for pragmatic infrastructure and industrial investments across Africa.
 AFC’s approach combines specialist industry expertise with a focus on financial and technical advisory, project structuring, project development, and risk capital to address Africa’s infrastructure development needs and drive sustainable economic growth.

-Sixteen years on, AFC has developed a track record as the partner of choice in Africa for investing and delivering on instrumental, high-quality infrastructure assets that provide essential services in the core infrastructure sectors of power, natural resources, heavy industry, transport, and telecommunications.
-AFC has 42 member countries and has invested US$12.7 billion across Africa since inception.
+Nineteen years on, AFC has developed a track record as the partner of choice in Africa for investing and delivering on instrumental, high-quality infrastructure assets that provide essential services in the core infrastructure sectors of power, natural resources, heavy industry, transport, and telecommunications.
+AFC has 48 member countries and has invested over US$19 billion in 36 African countries since inception.